The Final Pilgrimage

 Vaikunṭha Samārādhane: The Final Ceremony

 On the thirteenth day after my father’s passing, in our tradition, we gather to celebrate the life of the departed in a ceremony known as Vaikunṭha Samārādhane, traditional rituals that mark the end of the mourning period and celebrate the soul’s journey to Vaikuṇṭha, the abode of Lord Viṣṇu.
-This ceremony, deeply rooted in Vedic tradition, began with a Rudra abhiśeka, a sacred ritual bathing of the Śiva Liṅga, accompanied by the chanting of the Rudram.
+This ceremony began with a Rudra abhiśeka, a sacred ritual bathing of the Śiva Liṅga, accompanied by the chanting of the Rudram.
 The chanting, echoing through the hall, created a powerful spiritual atmosphere, reminding us of the divine connection that binds us all.
 The house was purified with sacred waters along with chanting of Veda mantra-s as a blessing from the departed.

 Two of the priests who performed the ceremony have been with our family for over 50 years.
 Their presence was a great comfort, as they have been a part of our family’s spiritual journey through multiple generations.
 Their voices, seasoned by years of devotion and experience, guided us through the ceremony with grace and reverence.